 In a paper published in the journal Nature Medicine on Sunday, a team of researchers led by scientists from the University of Michigan Medical school used engineered cold viruses to deliver crucial pieces of DNA to mice with a particular genetic defect.
 The defect in question affects a protein called IFT88 and results in a lack of cilia - tiny cellular organs that look like hairs - throughout the mouse's body.

-But 14 days after the scientists gave the mice the genetic tools to make normal IFT88, they were healthier.
-Neural pathways involved in the experimental mice's sense of smell were lighting up in a normal fashion when they were exposed to banana oil.
+But 14 days after the scientists gave the mice the genetic tools to make normal IFT88, they were healthier, and neural pathways involved in their sense of smell were lighting up in a normal fashion when the mice were exposed to banana oil.

 "At the molecular level, function that had been absent was restored," senior author Jeffrey Martens said in a statement.
 "Essentially, we induced the neurons that transmit the sense of smell to regrow the cilia they'd lost."